 Eating and drinking

-If you’re looking to eat out on a budget, there’s a whole website dedicated to cheap eats across New York, with recommendations from local food bloggers where every dish costs $10 or less.
+If you’re looking to eat out on a budget, there’s a whole website dedicated to cheap eats across New York, where every dish costs $10 or less.
 You can also save by getting food to go – from breakfast bagels to pizza slices or deli sandwiches.
 The food truck scene is also really big in the city, with food stalls serving food from around the word.
-They often move around so the best way to track them down is on using this site, which even has a street food app.
+They often move around so the best way to track them down is on using this site.

-If you like beer then you can take a free tour at the Brooklyn Brewery every weekend.
-Tours run every half-hour from 1pm–5pm (4pm on Sunday) and they have a bar where you can sample the produce after – beers are $5 each or five for $20, and you can bring your own food.
+If you like beer, you can take a free tour at the Brooklyn Brewery.
+Tours run at 7pm and 8pm on Fridays, and every half hour from 1pm–5pm on Saturdays and 1pm–4pm on Sundays.
+They also have a bar where beer tokens are $5 each or five for $20, and you can bring your own food.
 Or on Monday to Thursday they run more in-depth small-group tours at 5pm for $15, including four tasting samples and souvenir glass.